 Mental Cognitive Symptoms: Intermittent disorientation, amnesia, short-term memory loss, poor judgment, and poor concentration

-Emotional Symptoms: Depression, agitation, irritability, apathy, confrontational attitude, explosive temper, fearfulness and impatience, personality changes in general, and sleep (early morning awakening) and appetite disturbances
+Emotional Symptoms: Anxiety and depression, agitation, irritability, apathy, confrontational attitude, explosive temper, fearfulness and impatience, personality changes in general, and sleep (early morning awakening) and appetite disturbances

 What are the possible long-term problems?

-TBI can cause serious, life-threatening events and can result in permanent, irreversible damage to the brain.
+TBI can result in permanent, irreversible damage to the brain.
 With severe brain injuries, the impairments are obvious and profound.
 They can result in paralysis, weakness or abnormalities including loss of sensation, coordination or intellectual capacity.
 The more difficult, often overlooked cases are those where neurological and mental changes are subtle.